resbaz/nectar-cloud-lessons/Lessons/README.md

 It would be helpful if each participant also received a printed copy of each of the checklists, and a printed copy of the extension challenge for them to take away to work on if they don't complete the tasks during the lesson.

+The original ODF files of the checklists are included so that they can be edited with [LibreOffice](http://libreoffice.org/) if they need to be changed.